 Nonprofits need a budget just like any other business.
-A budget helps you track your income and expenses, set financial goals, and make sure you’re using your resources in the most effective way possible.
-In this article, we will discuss what should be included in a nonprofit budget, how to create one and provide a template and example budget to help guide you.
+A budget helps you track your income and expenses, set financial goals, and make sure you’re using your resources in the most effective way possible, essential for successful nonprofit financial management.
+In this article, we will discuss what should be included in a nonprofit budget, how to create one, and provide a template and example budget to help guide you through the process.

 What Is A Nonprofit Budget?